phoenixframework/phoenix/C_routing.md

            PUT     /users/:id       HelloPhoenix.UserController :update
 user_path  DELETE  /users/:id       HelloPhoenix.UserController :delete
 ```

+Of course, the name of your project will replace `HelloPhoenix`.

-This is the standard matrix of HTTP verbs, paths and controller actions.
+This is the standard matrix of HTTP verbs, paths, and controller actions.
 Let's look at them individually, in a slightly different order.

 - A GET request to `/users` will invoke the `index` action to show all the users.
-- A GET request to `/users/:id` will invoke the `show` action with an id to show an individual user identified by that id.
+- A GET request to `/users/:id` will invoke the `show` action with an id to show an individual user identified by that ID.
 - A GET request to `/users/new` will invoke the `new` action to present a form for creating a new user.
 - A POST request to `/users` will invoke the `create` action to save a new user to the data store.
-- A GET request to `/users/:id/edit` will invoke the `edit` action with an id to retrieve an individual user from the data store and present the information in a form for editing.
+- A GET request to `/users/:id/edit` will invoke the `edit` action with an ID to retrieve an individual user from the data store and present the information in a form for editing.
-- A PATCH request to `/users/:id` will invoke the `update` action with an id to save the updated user to the data store.
+- A PATCH request to `/users/:id` will invoke the `update` action with an ID to save the updated user to the data store.
-- A PUT request to `/users/:id` will also invoke the `update` action with an id to save the updated user to the data store.
+- A PUT request to `/users/:id` will also invoke the `update` action with an ID to save the updated user to the data store.
-- A DELETE request to `/users/:id` will invoke the `delete` action with an id to remove the individual user from the data store.
+- A DELETE request to `/users/:id` will invoke the `delete` action with an ID to remove the individual user from the data store.

 If we don't feel that we need all of these routes, we can be selective using the `:only` and `:except` options.

 Let's say we have a read-only posts resource.
-We could define it like this.
+We could define it like this:

 ```elixir
 resources "posts", PostController, only: [:index, :show]